Preventing gender- & power-based violence is everyone's responsibility.

 - Ask the person directly if they are OK.
 This could be an opportunity for them to get out of the situation.

-- Ask the person if he/she wants to leave and make sure that he/she gets home safely.
+- Ask the person if they want to leave and make sure that they get home safely.

 Bystander Intervention Strategies